HERNIATED DISC IN Red Hook NY

 With subluxations (misalignments) of surrounding vertebrae being one of the most common causes of disc herniations, chiropractic adjustments have been found to be one of the most effective treatment choices especially when combined with Spinal Decompression therapy.
 Your doctor at Dr. Goldhirsch Chiropractic & Nutrition will often combine spinal decompression therapy with your adjustment protocol to enhance the results and contribute to a faster recovery.
 In addition to increased effectiveness, spinal decompression therapy also minimizes the risk and cost that is often seen with many surgeries.

-If you are suffering from back pain or want an evaluation and consultation to determine if you may be one of the 35% of Americans with asymptomatic disc bulges, contact Dr. Goldhirsch Chiropractic & Nutrition in Red Hook today.
+If you are suffering from back pain or want an evaluation and consultation to determine if you may be one of the 35% of Americans with asymptomatic disc bulges, contact Dr. Goldhirsch Chiropractic & Nutrition in Red Hook NY today.